EVBox

 EVBox is an electric vehicle supply equipment company based in Amsterdam, Netherlands.
-Founded in 2010 by Bram van der Leur and Huub Rothengatter.
-It currently has 13 offices around the world, including Amsterdam, Antwerp, Bordeaux, Copenhagen, Libertyville, Madrid, Milton Keynes, Munich, New York City, Oslo, Paris, Rotterdam, and Warsaw.
+Founded in 2010 by Bram van der Leur and Huub Rothengatter, it currently has 13 offices around the world, including Amsterdam, Antwerp, Bordeaux, Copenhagen, Libertyville, Madrid, Milton Keynes, Munich, New York City, Oslo, Paris, Rotterdam, and Warsaw.
 EVBox manufactures and distributes electric vehicle (EV) charging stations and charging management software.
 As of December 2020, it has a global installed base of over 190,000 charging points.

+In October 2024, parent company Engie announced shutting down EVBox after sustained losses of at least 100 million euro yearly over the previous years and failing to find a buyer.

 Company

-EVBox Group is a provider of chargers for electric vehicles (EVs).
+EVBox Group is a provider of charging solutions for electric vehicles (EVs).
 Founded in 2010, EVBox started when the movement for EVs took off.
 In 2014, Gilde Equity Management Benelux became EVBox's new major shareholder to help EVBox expand internationally.
-In 2017, EVBox was acquired by ENGIE Digital, a subset of French multinational electric utility company Engie.
+In 2017, EVBox was acquired by ENGIE Digital, a subset of the French multinational electric utility company Engie.
 In July 2018, EVBox acquired French fast charging manufacturer, EVTronic.

 Products

-EVBox's product portfolio includes hardware (charging stations and accessories), software (charging management system) and services (maintenance and mobility services).
+EVBox's product portfolio includes hardware (charging stations and accessories), software (charging management systems) and services (maintenance and mobility services).

 Hardware

-EVBox currently offers both AC and DC charging stations:
+EVBox offered both AC and DC charging stations: